Back to Blog

 Serious runners who just want to run without distractions

 The 22" touchscreen is genuinely impressive, and the iFit integration means you're basically getting a personal trainer.
-The incline goes up to 15% and decline to -3%, which is perfect for Singapore's hilly routes like Bukit Timah.
-But that subscription fee ($50/month) adds up quickly.
+The incline goes up to 15% and decline to -3%, which is perfect for simulating Singapore's hilly routes like Bukit Timah.
+Worth noting that the iFit subscription is an ongoing cost on top of the unit price.

 BEST FOR: